-- see 29 U.S.C. § 1055(d)), even though Defendants in fact employed unreasonable actuarial assumptions that are 50 years out of date, which do not result in actuarially equivalent benefits being paid. - 79.
-Further, Defendants did not disclose to Class members the amount of pension benefit they would have been entitled to if Defendants had utilized reasonable actuarial equivalence assumptions. - 80.
-Defendants also failed to disclose to Class members that the actuarial assumptions applied to determine their joint and survivor annuities resulted in pensions that were less than the actuarial equivalent value of the single life annuity available when they retired. - 81.
-Thus, Class members were forced to choose between improperly reduced joint and survivor annuities and forms of benefit that did not necessarily meet their retirement needs, such as a single life annuity or single lump sum payment.
-Class members sacrificed economic value by selecting the joint and survivor annuities, the full actuarial value of which is protected by ERISA but not disclosed or provided to Class members. - 82.
-These misrepresentations and failures to disclose material information prevented Class members from adequately assessing what form of benefit to elect and how best to plan for their retirements. - 83.
-Luxottica North America and/or plan sponsor(s) financially benefitted by failing to disclose to Class members that they were receiving less than the actuarially equivalent value of their ERISA-protected pensions. - 84.
-Luxottica North America and/or plan sponsors(s) in fact received and continue to receive direct financial benefits from paying participants joint and survivor annuities that are less than the law allows, which improperly reduces the funding obligations to the Plan.
+- 84. In communications to participants, Defendants did not disclose the actuarial assumptions they used to calculate the benefit to participants and did not disclose to participants that the assumptions used fail to provide actuarial equivalence.
+Instead, Defendants informed participants that the Plan was providing married participants the benefit level required by federal law, even though Defendants in fact employed unreasonable actuarial assumptions that are 40 years out of date, which do not result in actuarially equivalent benefits being paid. - 85.
+Further, Defendants did not disclose to Class members the amount of pension benefit they would have been entitled to if Defendants had utilized reasonable actuarial equivalence assumptions. - 86.
+Thus, Class members were forced to choose between improperly reduced joint and survivor annuities and forms of benefit that did not necessarily meet their retirement needs, such as a single life annuity or a single lump sum payment.
+Class members sacrificed economic value by selecting the joint and survivor annuities, the full actuarial value of which is protected by ERISA but was not disclosed or provided to Class members. - 87.
+These misrepresentations and failures to disclose material information prevented Class members from adequately assessing what form of benefit to elect and how best to plan for their retirements. - 88.
+Intel financially benefitted by failing to disclose to Class members that they were receiving less than the actuarially equivalent value of their ERISA-protected pensions. - 89.
+Intel, in fact, received and continues to receive direct financial benefits from paying participants joint and survivor annuities that are less than the law allows, which reduces Intel's funding obligations to the Plan.